Ann Richards (actress): Cinesound

-She was spotted in an amateur theatre production when selected for Cinesound Productions' Talent School, where she worked for six months.
+Richards was spotted in an amateur theatre production when selected for Cinesound Productions' Talent School, where she worked for six months.
 This led to her casting as Cecil Kellaway's daughter in It Isn't Done (1937) for director Ken G. Hall at Cinesound Productions.

-Richards was a success with the public and critics, and Stuart F. Doyle, head of Cinesound, ordered Hall to put her under long-term contract so she would not be poached by a rival filmmaker such as F. W. Thring or Charles Chauvell.
+Richards was a success with the public and critics, and Stuart F. Doyle, head of Cinesound, ordered Hall to put her under long-term contract so she would not be poached by a rival filmmaker such as F. W. Thring or Charles Chauvel.
 Hall later said, "I think that Shirley Ann would be the only artist before or since to be placed under term contract by an Australian film company."
 The contract was for 12 months with options.

 "In Shirley Ann Richards I believe we have the ideal ingenue", said Hall at the time.
 "She is young, intelligent, photographs splendidly, and above all, responds quickly to direction.
 Her work in this film with a cast of famous professional players, headed by Cecil Kellaway, has astonished us all.
 She has great self possession, and yet her strongest appeal is her youthful freshness and feminine charm."

 Hall used Richards in his next film, the logging adventure Tall Timbers (1937) where she romanced Frank Leighton.
+Filmink claimed it is implied their characters have pre-marital sex and "Richards was always very good at playing flirtatious good girls with a twinkle in the eye."

-She was the female lead in another adventure saga for Hall, Lovers and Luggers (1937), playing opposite American import Lloyd Hughes.
+She was the female lead in another adventure saga for Hall, Lovers and Luggers (1937), playing opposite American import Lloyd Hughes who was twice her age.
+She famously appeared in men's clothing in her initial appearance in the film.

-Richards' third film for Hall was playing the daughter of Bert Bailey in Dad and Dave Come to Town (1938).

-Her final Australian feature was Come Up Smiling (1939), supporting Will Mahoney and directed by William Freshman, though produced by Hall.
+Richards' third film for Hall was playing the daughter of Bert Bailey in Dad and Dave Come to Town (1938) which has been called her best part.
+She did not appear in Mr Chedworth Steps Out which has been called a mistake.
+Richards' final Australian feature was Come Up Smiling (1939), supporting Will Mahoney and directed by William Freshman, though produced by Hall.
+Filmink called her "wasted in her nothing part" in the movie.

+In 1939 she starred in a radio serial All That Glitters.
 In 1940, she appeared on stage in a production of Charley's Aunt at the Minerva Theatre.
 She also appeared in stage productions of The Ghost Train and Are You a Mason.

 The following year, she appeared in her final Australian film, the war-time featurette 100,000 Cobbers (1942), directed by Hall.